What is a project charter? (+ project charter template)

 Project charter example

-Now that we’ve explained all the elements, it is time to see the project charter in action.
+Now that we’ve explained all the elements of a project charter, it is time to see the project charter in action.

-To illustrate the matter, we will provide an example of a project related to mobile application development.
+To illustrate the matter, we will provide an example of a project related to mobile application development with all the relevant parts of the project included.

 Suppose you want to develop a food ordering app.

-Then, your project charter can look like the following example.
+Then, your sample project charter can look like the following example.

 ElementDescription